lialb/TweetBotSail/README.md

 ### This repository contains the full working Twitter bot.
 To access the starter code, go here: https://github.com/yiliang6/TweetBotStarter

+## Description:

+This repository contains a full twitter bot.
+This allows tweeting from the command line, tweeting at a schedule, getting tweets from others, emulating tweets from others, etc.

 ## How to use: